lyuben-todorov/piko/docs/protocol.md

 # Protocol
 The goal of this protocol is to consistently _verify_ the sequence of an unbounded stream of events.
 This excludes
 storage.
-E.g node A B and C work in a cluster, A receives some message x1.
-The job of A is to distribute x1 to its
-neighbours B and C and receive acknowledgements that the message has been processed, while maintaining message order.

 ### Discovery phase
-A node called "Ivan" starts as DSC, looking for other nodes on the cluster.
-Ivan sends a `DscReq` to its pre-defined
-list of neighbours.
+A node starts as `Dsc`, looking for other nodes on the cluster.
+It sends a `DscReq` to its pre-defined list of neighbours.
 The `DscReq` contains the sender's information.
-Each of the nodes responding to a `DscReq` should send a `DscRes` with their list of neighbouring nodes and general status `DSC`, `WRK`, `ERR`.
-Each of the receivers adds the sender, Ivan, to their list.
-Ivan adds each of the received hosts to his list.
-The only exception is when the node's neighbour list is empty, in which case it goes straight into `WRK`.
+Each of the nodes responding to a `DscReq` should send a `DscRes` with their list of neighbouring nodes and general status.
+Each of the receivers adds the sender to their list.
+The sender adds each of the received hosts to his list.
+The only exception is when the starting node's neighbour list is empty, in which case it goes straight into `Wrk`.

 ### Sequence recovery
-After discovery, Ivan can send a `SeqRes` to each of its neighbours.
+After discovery, a node can send a `SeqRes` to each of its neighbours.
 Each one responds with their `SEQ` number.

+### Work phase
+A worker keeps track of its neighbours by sending a a heartbeat to each of its working neighbours on a specified timeout.
+If a node goes silent for more a number of repeated unacknowledged pings, it is removed from the cluster.

 ### State change
 A node can send a `StateChange` parcel containing its new state so that its neighbours can locally update it.

-### Work phase
-A worker is required to send a heartbeat to each (for now) of its working neighbours each 3s.
-If a node goes silent for more
-than `5`, seconds, it is removed from the cluster.

 ### Protocol format
 Protocol operates under TCP.
 A protocol 'packet' is referred to as parcel.
 The encoding we're using is CBOR.
 The parcel looks like this:
 ```rust
 pub struct ProtoParcel {
     // whether or not packet is a response